 Model rocketry was developed during the "space race" era.
 Due to increased publicity in aerospace companies such as Space X, Virgin Galactic and NASA, there is an increased interest in hobbies related to aerospace.
 Building and flying model rockets is a logical extension.
-Students who have flown model rockets will have an increased understanding of the design requirements and forces for powered flight which will provide concrete examples when these topics are covered in their STEAM classes.
+It is hoped that students who have flown model rockets will have an increased understanding of the design requirements and forces for powered flight which will provide concrete examples when these topics are covered in their STEAM classes.

-JSerra will supply each school with two rocket packages.
+JSerra will supply each school with a rocket package.
 Each package will consist of all construction materials necessary to build and launch a model rocket.
 Engines and recovery wadding will be supplied by JSerra on launch day.
-Prior to launch day, each team's rocket will undergo an aerodynamic stability test to determine its flight worthiness.
+On launch day, each team's rocket will be examined to determine its flight worthiness.
 Contest teams will use their own ingenuity to design and paint their rocket.

-The winner of the competition will be based on a combination of the rocket's performance and team's performance predictions of their rocket's behavior.
-The team's score is based on the following:
+The winner of the competition will be based on a combination of the rocket's performance and predictions of their rocket's behavior.
+A team's score is based on the following:

 Trophy — Best Design

-The judges will award one rocket for best design and appearance.
+The judges will select one rocket for a "best design" award.
 Creativity is highly encouraged!

-- Each contestant must complete the JSerra Media Release.
+- Each contestant must sign a JSerra Media Release.

-JSerra Catholic High School may disqualify prior to or during competition any competitor who is not in compliance with any of its eligibility requirements; and it may require any competitor who is found to have not been in compliance with any of the eligibility requirements to forfeit the prizes accorded to the competitor as a result of participation in the competition.
+JSerra Catholic High School may disqualify prior to or during competition any competitor who is not in compliance with any of its eligibility requirements; and it may require any competitor who is found to have not followed any of the eligibility requirements to forfeit their prize.

-- All rockets must be submitted to the judges (Dr. Kilduff and Dr. Maffia) prior to the start of the competition at check-in.
-Rockets will undergo a stability test by JSerra.
-Only approved rockets may be launched.
+- Rocket kits will use the classic Estes Alpha design.
+If built according to the directions, it will fly!
+Rockets with any changes to this kit (i.e., change of tube length) must be submitted to the judges (Dr. Kilduff and Dr. Maffia) three days prior to the start of the competition.
+These rockets will undergo a stability test by JSerra.
+Only approved rockets will be launched.

 - Rocket set up and launch will be handled by JSerra.
 Student teams under the supervision of JSerra will be permitted to launch their rocket.
-Only team members are allowed near the rocket launch pads.
-Teams will be escorted to and from the launch area.
+Only one team member is allowed near the rocket launch pad.
+Teams will be escort to and from the launch area.
 Spectators will not be allowed near the launch area.

 - Weather conditions will determine launch parameters.
-Parameters include launch direction and parachute area.
-Rockets will be equipped with 'A' class engines.
+Parameters include launch location, direction of launch and parachute size.
+Rockets will be equipped with a standard A8-3 engine.
 All rockets start with an unaltered 12" parachute.
-You are allowed to alter the parachute opening as you see fit.
-Contestants will be given recovery wadding.
-Students will load the wadding and the parachute.
-Prior to engine fitting and firing.
+Cutting of parachute opening and opening size is optional.
+Contestants will load recovery wadding and parachute prior to launch.

-- There will be two rounds of launches to determine the winner.
-The top four rockets will be determined after the initial round of launches.
-The second round will determine the ranking of the finalists and the ultimate winner.
+- There will be two launches to determine the winner.
+The top four (4) rockets from round 1 will compete in round 2.
+Substitution of rockets are not allowed between launches.
+The same rocket must be used in round 2.

-- Rockets will be constructed only from parts supplied by JSerra.
+- The basic rocket kit will be an Estes Alpha supplied by JSerra.

-- The main body tube of the rocket must be no smaller than 25.0 cm.
+- The main body tube of the rocket must be no smaller than 19.5 cm (7 ¾ inches).
 This does not include the nose cone.

-- Rockets may have 3 or 4 stabilizer fins.
+- Rockets may have 3 to 6 stabilizer fins.

-- Rockets with engine, parachute, and recovery wadding must pass a stability test.
+- Rockets with engine, parachute, and recovery wadding must pass an inspection and possible stability test.

-- Rockets must be minimally rugged that they survive a minimum of 3 launches using an 'A' class rocket engine.
-Engine sizes will be determined by prevailing weather conditions.
+- Rockets must be minimally rugged so that they survive a minimum of 3 launches using an A8-3 class rocket engine.

-Students are encouraged to purchase additional rockets for testing purposes.
-Rocket packages may be purchased at acsupplyco.com.
+- Students are encouraged to purchase additional rockets for testing purposes.
+You can purchase the rocket packages at AC Supply.